tov/bv-rs/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE-MIT)
 [![License: Apache 2.0](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](LICENSE-APACHE)

-The main type exported by the library, `BV`, is a packed, growable bit-vector.
+The main type exported by the library, `Bv`, is a packed, growable bit-vector.
 Its API mirrors that of `Vec` where reasonable.
 The library also defines slice operations that return `BitSlice` or `BitSliceMut`, akin to Rust’s array slices but for bit-vectors.
 A common API to